Drosaca/nox/Readme.md

 Simple program that detects when windows will shutdown and turn off your display
 #### Motivation
-The displays are in sleep mode when the computer is off but my monitor blinks and emits way too much light in sleep mode.
+Displays are in sleep mode when the computer is off but my monitor blinks and emits way too much light in sleep mode.
 I am also too lazy to push the power button

 ### Usage